• Disease Overview

 Research has been limited because of issues of case identification and diagnosis, the latter now largely addressed, and the limited size of any studied cohort.
 Initial functional brain imaging research suggests visual snow is a brain disorder.

-Visual snow is a chronic condition, sometimes highly disabling, uncommon condition that is in need of collaborative research and lateral thinking to make progress towards understanding, treatment and cure.
+Visual snow is a chronic condition, sometimes highly disabling, uncommon condition that needs collaborative research and lateral thinking to make progress towards understanding, treatment and cure.

 Introduction

-Visual snow has been misdiagnosed in case series being mixed with persistent migraine aura, which has led to mechanistic confusion, diagnostic imprecision (4) and certainly the use of treatments that have not been useful (5).
-Visual snow has been considered to be the same condition as hallucinogen persisting perception disorder (HPPD) (6).
-Although it seems hallucinogens can trigger a similar disturbance (7), it is clear visual snow syndrome can be entirely independent of drug triggers.
-Lastly, many patients are told they simply are normal.
-Admixing these issues has delayed recognition of the syndrome.
+Visual snow has been misdiagnosed in case series being mixed with persistent migraine aura, which has led to mechanistic confusion, diagnostic imprecision 4 and use of treatments that have not been useful 5.
+Visual snow has been considered to be the same condition as hallucinogen persisting perception disorder (HPPD) 6.
+Although it seems hallucinogens can trigger a similar disturbance 7, it is clear visual snow syndrome can be entirely independent of drug triggers.
+Lastly, many patients are told that their symptoms are not part of a disease.
+These issues have delayed recognition of the syndrome.

 • Next section >